Swasbuckler/Mobile-Phone-ML-MLPC/README.md

 The results of the models obtained an average R2-Score of 0.85.
 The graphs/plots below has blue points being the actual values and the red points being the predicted values.

+This project allowed me to learn a lot on the Data Analysis and Machine Learning process and the development of Machine Learning models.

 Their respective results can be seen below:
 # Random Forest